rajendravadnere-web/Science_Forum_Nashik/README.md

 (2.6) to make use of the technology including information and communication technology (ICT) to achieve its objectives in cost-effective, efficient and effective manners.

 ## List of Members
-As of 01 Nov 2025 – see full Deed PDF below.
+As of 01 Dec 2025 – see full Deed PDF below.
 [Deed Document Text](https://drive.google.com/file/d/1Eq701PrOZye3QMLL-CditYYc9pdmk678/view?usp=sharing)
 ## Important Decisions –